TheThingsArchive/ttn/cmd/docs/README.md

 **Options**

 ```
+      --cache                   Add a cache in front of the database
       --redis-address string    Redis server and port (default "localhost:6379")
       --redis-db int            Redis database
       --server-address string   The IP address to listen for communication (default "0.0.0.0")